◆ Post 2026.06.02 · 5 min read #ai #agents #tooling

 When people say “Claude Code” or “Codex,” they usually mean two things glued together:

-1. The model — the LLM that does the reasoning (Claude, GPT, etc.).
+1. The model, the LLM that does the reasoning (Claude, GPT, and so on).

-The harness is the part that actually turns a chat model into an agent.
-It decides which tools exist, how context is assembled, when to ask for permission, and how errors are recovered.
+The harness is what turns a chat model into an agent.
+It decides which tools exist, how context is assembled, when to ask for permission, and how errors get recovered.
 The model is a commodity you rent by the token.
-The harness is where your real workflow lives.
+The harness is where your actual workflow lives.

-Here is the uncomfortable truth: the harness is the valuable part, and the vendor owns it.
+And the harness is the valuable part.
+The vendor owns it.

 The case against vendor lock-in

-1. You are coupling your workflow to someone else’s roadmap
+1. You couple your workflow to someone else’s roadmap

-When you adopt Claude Code or Codex wholesale, your engineers’ muscle memory, your CI integrations, your custom commands, and your prompts all get shaped by that specific harness.
-The moment the vendor changes pricing, deprecates a feature, throttles your usage, or pivots, you absorb the cost.
+Adopt Claude Code or Codex wholesale and your engineers’ muscle memory, your CI integrations, your custom commands, and your prompts all get shaped by that one harness.
+When the vendor changes pricing, drops a feature, throttles your usage, or pivots, you pay for it.
 You don’t control the roadmap and you can’t fork it.

-2. The model is the easy part to swap — if your harness allows it
+2. The model is the easy part to swap, if the harness lets you

-Models leapfrog each other every few months.
-The best model for your codebase in Q1 may be second-best by Q3.
-A good setup lets you switch models when the price/performance curve moves.
-A closed vendor harness ties you to their model family.
-You lose the single biggest lever you have: choosing the best model for the task at the best price.
+A new best model shows up every few months.
+The model that fits your codebase best in Q1 may be second-best by Q3.
+A good setup lets you switch when the price/performance curve moves.
+A closed vendor harness ties you to their model family, and that costs you the biggest lever you have: picking the best model for the task at the best price.

 3. Data and compliance boundaries are not negotiable for many companies

 Where does your code go?
-What is logged, retained, and used for training?
-With a closed harness you accept the vendor’s answers.
-For regulated industries, air-gapped environments, or anyone with serious IP concerns, “trust us” is not an architecture.
+What gets logged, retained, and used for training?
+With a closed harness you take the vendor’s answers as given.
+For regulated industries, air-gapped environments, or anyone with serious IP concerns, that is not enough.
 An open harness lets you choose providers, route to self-hosted or enterprise endpoints, and keep an audit trail you actually own.

-4. Lock-in is cheap to enter and expensive to exit
+4. Lock-in is cheap to enter and expensive to leave

-The honeymoon is fantastic.
+The start is great.
 Then you have hundreds of engineers with vendor-specific habits, internal tooling built against a proprietary CLI, and no abstraction layer.
 Migrating later means retraining people and rebuilding integrations.
-The cost of switching is exactly what gives the vendor pricing power over you.
+That switching cost is exactly what gives the vendor pricing power over you.

 5. Your competitive edge should not be a SaaS subscription

-If everyone in your industry uses the same off-the-shelf agent the same way, where is your advantage?
-The leverage comes from how you wire agents into your codebase, your domain knowledge, your tests, and your review process.
+If everyone in your industry runs the same off-the-shelf agent the same way, where is your advantage?
+The leverage is in how you wire agents into your codebase, your domain knowledge, your tests, and your review process.
 That belongs in something you control.

 The alternative: own the harness, rent the model